-C_BE 102 PROCUREMENT BASIC TRAINING: METHODS OF SOURCE SELECTION (1.8 CEUs)
+C_BE 102 PROCUREMENT BASIC TRAINING: THE SOLICITATION PROCESS (1.8 CEUs)

-This course will rigorously examine the local Guam law and regulations of "methods of source selection", including bidding, offers and other methods of acquisition of goods, services and construction.
-Related issues will be covered, including, the difference between a responsive bid and responsible bidder, specification rules, changes during the solicitation process including rejections and cancellations, various contract types, and various contract clauses allowed in contracts.
+This course will rigorously examine the local Guam law and regulations of "methods of source selection," including bidding, offers and other methods of acquisition of goods, services and construction.
+Related issues will also be covered, including, the difference between a responsive bid and responsible bidder, specification rules, changes during the solicitation process including rejections and cancellations, various contract types, and various contract clauses allowed in contracts.
 The student will earn an appreciation and working knowledge of Chapters 3, 4, 5 and 6 of the Guam Procurement Regulations.

-- 1. Legally acquire goods, services and construction under Guam law. - 2.
+- 1. Understand the processes of how to legally acquire goods, services and construction contracts under Guam law - 2.
 Embrace the importance of writing legal specifications that stand up to scrutiny. - 3.
-Identify a contract form and clauses best suited to meet performance requirements.
+Identify a contract form and identify clauses best suited to meet performance requirements.

-C_BE 103 PROCUREMENT BASIC TRAINING: THE PROCUREMENT REVIEW PROCESS (1.8 CEUs)
+C_BE 103 PROCUREMENT BASIC TRAINING: THE PROCUREMENT REVIEW AND REMEDIES (1.8 CEUs)